-- The number of serious injuries; - Fatality rate per hundred million vehicle miles traveled; - Serious injury rate per hundred million vehicle miles traveled; and - The number of non-motorized fatalities and serious injuries.
+- The number of fatalities; - The number of serious injuries; - Fatality rate per hundred million vehicle miles traveled; - Serious injury rate per hundred million vehicle miles traveled; and - The number of non-motorized fatalities and serious injuries.

 Funds from the HSIP must be directed to projects that help the state meet these performance measures.
-In addition, projects must be consistent with each state's Strategic Highway Safety Plan (SHSP).6 HSIP funds represent an opportunity for implementing safety improvements in the region, especially for freight corridors with relatively high crash rates and severe outcomes.
+In addition, projects must be consistent with each state's Strategic Highway Safety Plan (SHSP).14 HSIP funds represent an opportunity for implementing safety improvements in the region, especially for freight corridors with relatively high crash rates and severe outcomes.